AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Will You Be Covered?

-Legally, insurance companies can cancel your policy if your license or registration is suspended or revoked, according to the California Insurance Code.
-However, companies must let you know at least 20 days before your policy expires.
-That way, you have time to look for new coverage.
-However, your coverage won’t work retroactively, so you may be responsible for your damages.
+According to the California Insurance Code, insurance companies can cancel your policy if your license or registration is suspended or revoked.
+However, companies must inform you at least 20 days before your policy expires.
+Keep in mind your coverage won’t work retroactively, so you may be responsible for your damages.

 How to Find Car Insurance After a DUI